ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Time.md

 The C `date` and `time` functions are a group of functions in the standard library of the C programming language implementing date and time manipulation operations.
 They provide support for time acquisition, conversion between date formats and formatted output to strings.

-The C library function `time` is updated to read current RTC time if enabled, else time is set to 0 with `set_time` before reading RTC.
+The C library function `time` reads the current RTC time if enabled, else time is set to 0 with `set_time` before reading RTC.

-You can covert time to human readable format using `ctime`, `localtime`, `strftime` and other C standard functions.
+You can convert time to a human-readable format using `ctime`, `localtime`, `strftime` and other C standard functions.

-`mktime` and `localtime` C standard library functions cannot be used in interrupt handler with GCC toolchain.
-Dedicated routines for `mktime` and `localtime` are added to overcome this issue, which are optimized and faster then C standard library functions.
+You cannot use `mktime` and `localtime` C standard library functions in an interrupt handler with the GCC toolchain.
+We have added dedicated routines for `mktime` and `localtime`, which are optimized and faster then C standard library functions, to overcome this issue.

 ### RTC Time class reference